 Experience with oil and gas drilling shows that the drilling itself does not trigger earthquakes; the observed earthquakes from oil and gas fracking come from the pumping of waste water into storage facilities, something that we will not need to do since we are not fracking.
 Nor is there risk of exposure to the stored waste if an earthquake were to happen in the area from an unknown fault.

-The geology of the deep horizontal repository offers a natural protection against human intrusion, terrorist attempts, and chain reactions caused by ground water intrusion.
+The geology of the deep horizontal repository also offers natural protection against human intrusion and terrorist attempts.